weaccelerateinc/examples/docs/Modes.md

 See [Example](https://github.com/weaccelerateinc/examples/blob/main/stripe-demo/app/modal/page.tsx)

 The modal integration is for sites that don't wish to add any elements to their existing content to support the Accelerate wallet flow.
 The entire user experience will exist as an iframe that appears above your content until the user has selected a card.
-If they need to choose a new one the modal will need to re-appear.
+If they need to choose a new one, the modal will need to re-appear.

-In handoff mode the call to `onPaymentInitiated` will be made when the modal is closed (user is done selecting a card) and this will include presentiational details as well if you wish to show them a preview of the card they have selected.
-Alternatively you may use the Accelerate wallet to show their selected card.
+In handoff mode the call to `onPaymentInitiated` will be made when the modal is closed (user is done selecting a card) and this will include presentational details as well if you wish to show them a preview of the card they have selected.
+Alternatively, you may use the Accelerate wallet to show their selected card.